Cameron Johnson Player Props: Nets vs. Cavaliers

 Cameron Johnson Insights vs. the Cavaliers

-- The Cavaliers are the best defensive team in the league, allowing 106.6 points per contest.
+- The Cavaliers concede 106.6 points per game, best in the NBA.

-- The Cavaliers are the second-ranked team in the league, conceding 40.8 rebounds per game.
+- The Cavaliers are the second-ranked team in the NBA, giving up 40.9 rebounds per contest.

-- The Cavaliers are the best team in the league, giving up 23 assists per game.
+- The Cavaliers allow 23 assists per contest, best in the league.

-- Giving up 11.4 made 3-pointers per game, the Cavaliers are the second-ranked team in the NBA.
+- The Cavaliers allow 11.3 made 3-pointers per game, second-ranked in the league.

 Cameron Johnson vs. the Cavaliers